geofabrik/OpenRailRouting/README.md

 * `gauge`: integer, missing values are encoded as `0.0`
 * `railway_class`: enum for the value of the OSM `railway=*` tag: `RAIL`, `LIGHT_RAIL`, `TRAM`, `SUBWAY`, `NARROW_GAUGE`, `FUNICULAR`
 * `railway_service`: enum for the value of the OSM `service=*` tag: `NONE`, `SIDING`, `YARD`, `SPUR`, `CROSSOVER`
+* `preferred_direction`: boolean value, true if the requested direction matches the preferred direction of operation of the track

 In order to make use of these encoded values, you have to set them in the GraphHopper configuration using: